Chrissy Teigen and John Legend Receive Support From Kim Kardashian And More After Pregnancy Loss - E! Online

 Hollywood is sending love to Chrissy Teigen and John Legend.

 On Sept.
-30, the 31-year-old cookbook author shared she suffered a pregnancy loss.
+30, the 34-year-old cookbook author shared she suffered a pregnancy loss.
 The news came days after fans learned Teigen had been hospitalized for excessive bleeding.

 "We are shocked and in the kind of deep pain you only hear about, the kind of pain we've never felt before," she wrote in an Instagram post.
 "We were never able to stop the bleeding and give our baby the fluids he needed, despite bags and bags of blood transfusions.
 It just wasn't enough."